yuya-h-29/tic-tac-toe-game/README.md

-# 🍎 Apple VS Pineapple 🍍
+# 🍎 Tic tac toe 🍍
 ### 🔥 *A battle between apple and pineapple* 🔥